nerves-project/nerves/guides/advanced/building-sytems.md

     cp build/busybox-1.27.2/.config ../src/<full system name>/busybox.config
     ```

-    Like the Linux configuration, the Buildroot configuration will need to be
+Your Buildroot configuration will need to be
-    updated to point to the custom config.
-This can be done via `make menuconfig`
+updated to point to your busybox custom config.
+This can be done by typing `make menuconfig`.
-    and navigating to **Target Packages** and finding the
-    **BusyBox configuration file to use** option under the
-    **BusyBox** package.
+Go to **Target Packages** and under the **Busybox** line, change the path that is inside **Busybox configuration file to use?** to the one saved in your nerves system directory.

     > NOTE: If your system uses **Additional BusyBox configuration fragment files**
     option under it needs to be disabled for `make busybox-update-config` to work.